schergen-org/lfetch/README.md

 - if the file does not exist, `lfetch` silently uses the built-in default config
 - if JSON parsing fails, `lfetch` falls back to the default config and renders a warning box
-- if JSON shape decoding fails, `lfetch` falls back to the default config and renders a warning box

 ### Color Fields